A Simple Game

 "A Simple Game" is a 1968 song by the progressive rock band the Moody Blues.
 Written and sung by Mike Pinder, it was released as a non-album B-side to "Ride My See-Saw", a track from the album In Search of the Lost Chord.
 The song was produced by Tony Clarke and arranged by Arthur Greenslade.
+The track was included in the band's 1974 compilation, This Is The Moody Blues, remixed and with an earlier fade than on the single.
+It was also included, with its original mix and length, in the 1987 compilation Prelude.

-The track was covered by The Four Tops, and their version was issued as a single in the United States in January 1972, reaching #90 on the Billboard Hot 100.
-The song had already been issued as a single in Britain in September 1971, having reached #3 in the UK and #14 in Ireland.
+The song was covered by The Four Tops and their version was issued as a single in Britain in September 1971, reaching #3 in the UK and #14 in Ireland.
+It was issued in the United States in January 1972, reaching #90 on the Billboard Hot 100.

+The song was also covered by Billy Ocean on compilations in 2016 and 2017.